jason-davey/studio/PLAYBOOK.md

 ### 2.1.
 Firebase Project Setup
 - Ensure you have a Firebase project created.
 If not, create one at [https://console.firebase.google.com/](https://console.firebase.google.com/).
+- **Enable Authentication:** In your Firebase project, navigate to "Authentication" (under "Build") and enable the "Email/Password" sign-in method on the "Sign-in method" tab.
 - Your project should have Billing enabled if you plan to use Firebase A/B Testing features extensively.
 - Ensure Genkit AI models (like Gemini via Google AI plugin) are configured if you intend to use the AI suggestion features and are outside any free quotas or need specific project billing.